Credit cards

 Pros

-• It’s a flexible way to raise extra funds for unplanned expenses
+• It’s a flexible way to access extra funds for unplanned expenses

-• It’s simpler and quicker than taking a short term loan
+• It’s usually simpler and quicker than taking a short term loan

-• It’s cheaper than making a cash withdrawal on your credit card
+• It’s usually cheaper than withdrawing cash using your credit card

 Cons

-• Interest will be charged if you don’t repay the borrowed amount on time and in full
+• Interest will apply if you don’t repay the amount in full and on time

 Find the best money transfer cards

-• Consider whether using a money transfer facility is the right credit option for your financial situation.
+• Consider whether using a money transfer credit card is the right option for your financial situation.

 • Shop around and compare promotional rates, but always check what interest rate applies once the introductory discount has finished.

-• Check the terms and conditions to find out if you have to do the money transfer within a specific time to benefit from discount rates.
+• Check the terms and conditions to see if you need to make the money transfer within a set time to benefit from any discount rates.

 • Find out what other benefits the card issuer offers; do they offer a competitive balance transfer rate or 0% on purchases.